 You’ll install both Ring Alarm and Scout by yourself, so you won’t have to pay a fee for professional installation!
 However, you want to ensure each system is easy to install, which is why I tested them myself.

 Installing Ring Alarm

 To start installing the Ring Alarm security system, first, you plug in the base station.

-Its ring of light will turn on, and from there, you can connect it to Wi-Fi or hardwire it using an ethernet cable.
-Once the base station is set up, you can being syncing all of the other components, ideally one at a time.
+Its ring of light will turn on, and you can connect it to Wi-Fi or hardwire it using an ethernet cable.
+Once the base station is set up, you can begin syncing all of the other components, ideally one at a time.
 Ring provides video tutorials making for a very straightforward installation process.
 From start to finish, the process took about ten minutes.

 Like Ring Alarm, you should install the Scout components one at a time.
-First, set up the hub using a power adapter and ethernet cable, along with an activation code from the Scout box.
+First, set up the hub using a power adapter, ethernet cable, and an activation code from the Scout box.
 Next, I paired the door panel and sensors with the hub using my app.
 The sensors themselves came with adhesive backings, making installation as easy as putting a sticker on a notebook.

 What wasn’t so easy to install was the Scout indoor camera.
 Getting the power adapter into the back of the camera was a struggle, and then I realized that in order to use the camera at all, I had to pay a monthly or yearly fee, which I don’t appreciate.
 Next, I had a reset my password multiple times after accidentally putting a space in it.
 Overall, it wasn’t the smoothest process around.

 It’s no contest— installing the Ring Alarm security system was much easier than installing the Scout security system.
 Ring one, Scout zero!